yerbieinc/yerbie/README.md

 # Yerbie
-Job Queue and Scheduler
+Yerbie is a job queue and scheduler backed by Redis.
+Yerbie is used for:

+- Distributing work across threads or machines
+- Scheduling code to run sometime in the future
+- Retrying failures asynchronously

+This repository contains code for the Yerbie server.
+The Yerbie server manages job data, queues and job schedules in Redis while exposing an API for clients to interface with Yerbie.

+To learn more about Yerbie, go to the [official Yerbie website](https://www.yerbie.dev).

 ## Yerbie API
-The following describes the Yerbie API with sample requests with which client libraries interact with.
+The following describes the Yerbie API with sample HTTP requests.
+Client libraries will send these requests to interact with Yerbie, however client libraries are still responsible for also handing errors, serializing and deserializing job data, as well as implementing polling and running jobs from the Yerbie server.

 ### Create Job
 This creates a job to be scheduled by Yerbie for a certain delay.